 It is not known when and if his family learned he was a Prisoner of War.
 It is possible that they never learned he was alive until he was liberated.

-Joe was sent to Bilibid and stayed in the prison for about a month and was boarded onto “hell ship” the Hokusen Maru on October 1, 1944.
+At the end of the detail, Joe was sent to Bilibid, stayed in the prison for about a month, and was boarded onto the Hokusen Maru on October 1, 1944.
 The ship sailed but dropped anchor at the harbor’s breakwater.
 It remained there for three days and the temperatures in the hold rose to over 100 degrees causing some men to go crazy.
 The Japanese threatened to kill the POWs if they didn’t quiet the men.
 To do this, the sane POWs strangled those out of their minds or hit them with canteens.

-The ships were informed, on October 9, that American carriers were seen near Formosa and American planes were in the area.
+The ships were informed, on October 9th, that American carriers were seen near Formosa and American planes were in the area.
 The decision was made that the ships would sail to Hong Kong.
 During this part of the trip, the ships ran into American submarines which sank two more ships.
-The Hokusen Maru arrived at Hong Kong on October 11.
-While it was in port, American planes bombed the harbor on October 16.
-On October 21, the ship sailed for Takao, Formosa, arriving on October 24.
+The Hokusen Maru arrived in Hong Kong on October 11th.
+While it was in port, American planes bombed the harbor on October 16th.
+On October 2st1, the ship sailed for Takao, Formosa, arriving on October 24th.

-Many of the POWs disembarked the ship, on November 8, and held at Inrin Temporary Camp on Formosa.
+Many of the POWs disembarked the ship, on November 8th, and were held at Inrin Temporary Camp on Formosa.
 The POWs did light work and gardened.
 The healthier POWs worked at a sugar mill.
-The Japanese told the POWs that if the Americans invaded Formosa that they would all be killed.
-When the Japanese decided to send the Hokusen Maru POWs to Japan, they determined he was too ill to go.
+The Japanese told the POWs that if the Americans invaded Formosa they would all be killed.
+When the Japanese decided to send the Hokusen Maru POWs to Japan, they determined Joe was too ill to go.
 Joe was reassigned to OKA Camp where the POWs constructed runways.
-Joseph also was held at Heito and Taihoku #6.
-Joe was one of eleven Americans held in his camp.
+Joe also was held at Heito and Taihoku #6 and was one of eleven Americans held in his camp.
 Joe also worked on a sanitation detail at one of the camps.
 He recalled two men would carry a bucket and dump it into a concrete pool.

-Joe and the other prisoners had no idea how the war was going.
+The prisoners had no idea how the war was going.
 The first hint that something was happening was when they saw B-29s and P-38s over the island.
-The P-38’s were involved in dogfights with Japanese planes.
-Around September 1, 1945 food was dropped to the POWs from planes.
+The P-38s were involved in dogfights with Japanese planes.
+Around September 1, 1945, food was dropped for the POWs from planes.
 The Japanese then gave each POW five cigarettes and a handful of peanuts.
 The POWs were told that they did not have to work that day.